lainecedes/weekly-nerd/markdown/hackathon.md

 ### The End Result
-The end result can be seen here, at cssdayta.vercel.app.
+The end result can be seen here, at https://cssdayta.vercel.app.